SCLBD/Accelerated-Lpbox-ADMM/README.md

 # Learning to Accelerate Approximate Methods for Solving Integer Programming via Early Fixing
 This is the implementation for the paper "Learning to Accelerate Approximate Methods for Solving Integer Programming via Early Fixing".
-This work can significantly accelerate the general Integer Programming (IP) algorithm: [Lp-Box ADMM](https://ieeexplore.ieee.org/abstract/document/8378001).
+Our work can significantly accelerate the general Integer Programming (IP) algorithm [Lp-Box ADMM](https://ieeexplore.ieee.org/abstract/document/8378001), through learning to early fix some variables during the optimization process.

 ## Overview